Aboriginal and Torres Strait Islander Health

 We value our relationships with Aboriginal health organisations and aim to work closely with these partners to develop and deliver meaningful initiatives that improve primary healthcare outcomes for local Aboriginal communities.
 MCCC continues to prioritise delivery of its strategic plan for Aboriginal health.

-95% of MCCC administration and executive staff have attended Cultural Awareness training offered across our four training hubs.
-This training is also incorporated into all scheduled Registrar workshops.
+95% of MCCC administration and executive staff have attended Cultural Awareness training offered across our five locations.
+This training is also incorporated into registrar workshops.
 MCCC Medical Educators and Supervisors have been and will continue to be offered opportunities to attend Cultural Safety/Cultural Awareness training.

 All Staff/Registrars/Supervisors and Medical Education teams have the opportunity to attend ‘Culcha Camps’.
 The has proven to be an immensely invaluable cultural learning experience.
 (See Culcha Camp tab).

 Some of our key priorities for the future include:

 - Increasing the number of GP training posts at Aboriginal Controlled Community Health Organisations in our region

 - Increasing the number of GP training accredited facilities